 What is Celiac Disease

-Celiac disease is a genetic and hereditary autoimmune disease, not an allergy, that damages the intestine; therefore damaging or killing the finger like projections lining the intestinal wall called villi.
-These villi are necessary for the proper absorption of vitamins and minerals essential to the body’s health and when they stop working, it can lead to malabsorption; causing serious side effects.
+The main issue with gluten and CD is the immune system attacking the small intestine, which in turn destroys the villi, finger-like projections lining the intestinal wall.
+These villi are necessary for the proper absorption of vitamins and minerals essential to the body’s health and when they stop working, it can lead to malabsorption, causing serious side effects.

 (Picture by Loftus and Murray, 2010.)

 75% of autoimmune diagnosis concern women and make up some of the top ten diseases that kill them.
-Scientists are unsure why autoimmune disease is prevalent in so many, especially since we have enhanced immune systems compared to men.
-Even though autoimmune diseases are becoming more widespread everyday, researchers still know very little about them.
+Scientists are unsure why autoimmune diseases are prevalent in so many, especially since we have enhanced immune systems compared to men.
+Even though autoimmune diseases are becoming more widespread every day, researchers still know very little about them.

 According to the National Foundation for Celiac Awareness, “An estimated 1 in 10 individuals with Type 1 diabetes in the U.S. also have celiac disease.”